dynatrace-oss/DynatraceDashboardPowerups/README.md

 ### Treemap
 Convert an Explorer or USQL table into a tree map.
 Clicking on the chart drills down a level.
 Each level is a column in your table.
 Note: requires version 1.51+.

+**✔️ Deprecated** due to low usage, please open an issue if still needed.

 Syntax:
 - `Users by Geo !PU(treemap):`